Eczema & Probiotics

 Exclusion diets have also been studied in individuals with eczema with less promising results.
 However, children with eczema and suspected egg allergy may benefit from a diet excluding eggs.18 In situations where special diets are attempted, it is recommended to adhere to the diet for a limited time of 4-8 weeks and then return to a normal diet to assess the efficacy of dietary interventions.4

 So the PharmToTable Rx for eczema definitely includes quality probiotics (find them in my fullscript store!) and addressing gut health!
-My favorite quality probiotics include those by OrthoMolecular, Metagenics, Klaire Labs, and Young Living.
+My favorite quality probiotics include those by OrthoMolecular, Metagenics, Klaire Labs.
 For kids omega-3’s and vitamin D are certainly another good idea to reduce inflammation and support gut healing.
 For breastfed babies, elimination diets for mom are also important if you can figure out the trigger.
 For formula fed babies, a hydrolyzed formula is a good place to start, but possibly further reducing allergens by moving to a corn-free and hydrolyzed option like Alimentum Ready Feed may be necessary.
 You definitely have to give it at least a month if not two months to see the full effect.

 Also check out this post by the National Eczema Association as well for further reading on this topic!
 There is also some interested new thoughts and emerging evidence about using probiotics topically to help heal the skin.
 This article discusses the topic.